Queenie's Castle: Reception

 According to the BFI, "Dors proved so popular as the brassy Queenie that after the third and final series, she and Caunter essentially reprised their characters under different names for the rugby league sitcom All Our Saturdays (ITV, 1973)."

 DVD releases

 All three series of Queenie's Castle were released (separately) by Simply Media in May 2009.
-Network has released a three-disc box set of the complete series in August 2009.
+Network released a three-disc box set of the complete series in August 2009.